Home Nursing Care Plan Diarrhea Nursing Care Plan 2024 Updates

 Evidenced by

-• [Not applicable; the presence of signs and symptoms establishes an actual diagnosis]
+[Not applicable; the presence of signs and symptoms establishes an actual diagnosis]

 Desired Outcomes

-• The client will maintain adequate fluid volume as evidenced by moist mucous membranes, good skin turgor, and capillary refill; stable vital signs; and balanced intake and output with normal urine concentration and amount.
+• The client will maintain adequate fluid volume as evidenced by moist mucous membranes, good skin turgor, capillary refill; stable vital signs; and balanced intake and output with normal urine concentration and amount.

 • The client will verbalize understanding of causative factors and behaviors necessary to correct the fluid deficit.

-Assessment Rationale
+Independent Rationale

 Monitor intake and output.
 Measure urinary output and specific gravity This provides information about overall fluid balance, renal function, and bowel disease control, as well as guidelines for fluid replacement.
 Increased specific gravity and decreased urine output reflect alterations in the circulating volume.